nswarm/protox/README.md

 ### 2. Protobuf -> Template Contexts

-The major thing idlx does is convert a protobuf descriptor set into a hierarchy of "Context" objects.
+The major thing protox does is convert a protobuf descriptor set into a hierarchy of "Context" objects.

 ### 3. Template Contexts -> Rendered Templates.

-The [Handlebars template library](https://handlebarsjs.com/) (specifically, idlx uses [handlebars-rust](https://github.com/sunng87/handlebars-rust)) takes in objects defined in json which can be directly referenced within the template.
+The [Handlebars template library](https://handlebarsjs.com/) (specifically, protox uses [handlebars-rust](https://github.com/sunng87/handlebars-rust)) takes in objects defined in json which can be directly referenced within the template.
 This step serializes the context objects into json, and writes out files using the user-defined templates with the context as data sources.

 ### Examples